AmanRai24/Facebook-Clone/README.md

 *This is a clone of facebook app made using React.*

 ## Functionality
-* SignUp Page - using name,email and password.
+* SignUp Page - using name,e-mail and password.
 * Login Page - using email and password.
 * Homepage
 * Create Posts and Comments.